-I’m grateful for my sister who so graciously babysat several times this month so Nick and I could pick out furniture or go on a date.
+I’m grateful for my sister who graciously babysat several times this month so Nick and I could pick out furniture and go on a date.
 I think I would be pulling my hair out if not for her.
 I’m also grateful for buying/ordering all our furniture and no longer needing to go through that very stressful process.

 Name three things you can improve on next month.
 What are some concrete actions you can take to work towards these improvements?

 - I still need to improve my regular habits.
 The boys start school soon, and we still aren’t on a great schedule.
 We’ve made improvements this month, but we’re not at 100% yet.
 We mostly need to work on getting our morning routine down since the boys will be catching the bus and we need to work on the boys being responsible for their bedtime routine like remembering to brush their teeth and Odin not staying up until 11 p.m. reading Harry Potter.